1. Copyright Policy

-You are welcome to use short quotes from UbuntuPIT on your website or blog as long as proper credit is given.
+You are welcome to use short quotes from UbuntuPIT.com on your website or blog as long as proper credit is given.
 Always provide a hyperlink (full URL) to the article where the quote is from and do not use techniques (like rel=nofollow) that try to hide credits from search engines.
-Copy quoted material exactly, enclose it in quotations marks, and mention UbuntuPIT immediately before or after the quote.
-You may however not use an IFRAME tag when linking to content on UbuntuPIT as that will hide the original URL in the browser’s address bar.
+Copy quoted material exactly, enclose it in quotations marks and mention UbuntuPIT.com immediately before or after the quote.
+You may however not use an IFRAME tag when linking to content on UbuntuPIT.com as that will hide the original URL in the browser’s address bar.

-If you are interested in reprinting any of the content from UbuntuPIT on your web site, weblog, or in your publication, please contact me with your request.
-Articles from UbuntuPIT can be reprinted only with permission.
+If you are interested in reprinting any of the content from UbuntuPIT.com on your website, weblog, or in your publication, please contact me with your request.
+Articles from UbuntuPIT.com can be reprinted only with permission.
 In most cases, I would expect to be paid for this.
-You may not republish an entire UbuntuPIT post without approval.
+You may not republish an entire UbuntuPIT.com post without approval.

 For Print media

 You must print the full Internet address of the article with your story.
 Since some web addresses can be long, you may use bit.ly to shorten the URLs before publication.

 Copyright Violation and Misuse

 We take plagiarism very seriously.
 If we discover a website or blog republishing our RSS feeds or website content illegally, we will file a formal DMCA complaint with their advertising partners (like Google AdSense) and the abuse department of their web hosting company.